ELEVATE-Project/documents/src/docusaurus/docs/mentor-directory.md

 ## Using the Search Bar to View the Mentor Profile

-1. In the Search Bar of the Home page, select the **Mentor Profile** tab.
+1. In the Search bar of the Home page, select the **Mentor Profile** tab.

     ![search for mentor profile](media/search-mentordirectory.PNG)